Hospital ER can bring out challenging dementia behavior

 2. Have their basic medical info written down

 In the ER, the staff will likely ask for your older adult’s:

 - Brief medical history – past surgeries, need for hearing aids, significant health conditions, etc.

 - Current list of medications – include vitamins and supplements

 Having this information written down saves you from trying to recall important information like when they had that surgery, when they were diagnosed with a specific health condition, or how many milligrams of a specific medication they’re taking.

 3. Be proactive and tell staff that your older adult has dementia and why that’s significant

 Many people working in hospitals don’t understand how dementia can affect behavior and communication.
 Typically, there is little to no training for the staff to teach them how to treat someone with dementia.

 Calmly tell anyone who interacts with your older adult that your older adult has dementia and briefly name the top symptoms they need to be aware of.
 Make it clear that your requests aren’t just “nice to have,” but they will help avoid unnecessary (and time-consuming) conflicts brought on by dementia agitation.

-Or, my father has dementia and he may become very agitated if you approach him quickly or speak loudly.
-Please move slowly and speak softly to keep him calm and cooperative.
-It will save time.
+Or, “my father has dementia and he may become very agitated if you approach him quickly or speak loudly.
+He will be calm and cooperative if you could please move slowly and speak softly.
+I appreciate it and it will save everyone a lot of time and headache.”